lahari104/Documentations/Jenkins/jenkins-sonar.md

 ![Preview](./Images/jenkins-22.png)

-* After accessing the Jenkins home page then we can able to Jenkins Dashboard like the below then we need to create the type of project of our choice then run the pipelines.
+* After accessing the Jenkins home page then we can able to see Jenkins Dashboard like the below then we need to create the type of project of our choice then run the pipelines.

 ![Preview](./Images/jenkins-23.png)